 While AI models can help health workers in optimizing their service calls, deploying these models in the context of mHealth programs for underserved communities presents unique challenges.
-First, available data is sparse and skewed (because data is necessarily limited from small numbers of service calls).
+First, available data is sparse and skewed due to small numbers of service calls.
 Second, NGOs are constrained by a very limited compute budget.
 Third, responsible deployment of the AI models is particularly important in such settings.

-In this paper, we show how we address these research challenges in our deployed AI model - a Restless Multi-Armed Bandits (RMAB) model - together with our NGO partner ARMMAN (ARMMAN 2008) to improve the quality of service of their mHealth program focusing on maternal and child care in India 1.
-India suffers from high maternal and neonatal mortality rates (Meh et al. 2022; World Health Organization (WHO) 2020), and ARMMAN (ARMMAN 2008) runs one of the largest mHealth programs in this domain in India.
-Our system, SAHELI (System for Allocating Healthcare-resources Efficiently given Limited Interventions), is the result of deep partnership of an inter-
+In this paper, we show how we address these research challenges in our deployed AI model - a deployed Restless Multi-Armed Bandits (RMAB) model for public health - together with our NGO partner ARMMAN (ARMMAN 2008) to help improve the quality of service of their mHealth program focusing on maternal and child care.
+India suffers from high maternal and neonatal mortality rates (Meh et al.